itamargo/codex/Codex.md

 - I should strive to know what I really believe, and to make sure my beliefs work well together.
 - I should be my word.
 - I should have good intentions.
-- I should admit to being the maker of my own meaning.
 - I should not feel sorry for myself and avoid competitive suffering.
 - I should have a vision that I'm striving for.
-- I should rally others with my vision.
 - I should be the change I want to see.
-- I should stake my reputation on my better self.
 - I should be comfortable with the consequences of being who I am.
-- I should make my own advice and take it.
 - I should manage my stress, health, and clarity by consistently eating well, exercising, and getting enough sleep.
 - I should study my mistakes.
 - I should retry things I don’t like every once in a while.
-- I should go slow, work hard, and avoid shortcuts.
 - I should cultivate quality time with myself, with others, and with my interests.
 - I should face things that make me uncomfortable.
 - I should take responsibility for things I find important, even if I can’t fully control them.